cloud-ark/caastle/docs/architecture.rst

 .. _cliff: https://docs.openstack.org/cliff/latest/

-The server is implemented as a modular architecture with separate packages for different clouds.
+The server is implemented as a extensible architecture with separate packages for different clouds.
 Within each cloud package there are sub-packages for *coe* and *resource*.
-These packages contain modules that implement coe-specific and resource-specific functionality for the cloud target.
+These packages contain modules that implement coe-specific and resource-specific functionality for the target cloud.
 These modules are implemented as extensions of CloudARK.
 We use stevedore_ extension mechanism for this purpose.

 .. _stevedore: https://pypi.python.org/pypi/stevedore